egateam/ega/README.md

 bower install

 # start ega
-node app.js # be sure cwd is ~/path/to/ega
+node app.js # IMPORTANT!
+Be sure your cwd is ~/path/to/ega
 ```

 Three database backends are also required.